had-it/IS1500-Mini-Project/readme.txt

 After compiling, run the program by typing: dtekv-run main.bin

 Program Instructions:
-The program itself is divided int three Menus.
+The program itself is divided into three Menus.
+The program begins with Menu 0.
 By manipulating the I/O peripherals of the DTEK-V Board, you will get diffrent outputs.

 - Menu 0:
-In this menu, the user chooses the palette they want the frractals to be drawn with.
+In this menu, the user chooses the palette that they want the fractals to be drawn with.
 There will appear a panel with two boxes with the names of the palettes.
 The user can choose between two palettes - "SEA" and "FIRE".
 -- Sw0 is on: Selects SEA